4. Computer Setup

 Using the AVD client

-Step 1: Install the Azure Virtual Desktop Client for your device.
+Step 1: Install the Windows App for your OS:

-Step 3: Click Subscribe and sign in with your Microsoft corporate user credential and Multi-Factor Authentication you setup in the earlier steps.
+Step 3: Sign in with your Microsoft corporate user credential and Multi-Factor Authentication you setup in the earlier steps.

 Step 4: Select the Desktop icon in the region that's geographically closest to you.
 Cloud regions are preferred.